JohnathanADrews/HularionExperience/docs/2 - Create a Button/readme.md

 ###### goto &rarr; [(prev)](#AddingProxyMethod) - [(next)](#PublishingClick) - [(top)](#top)

-Now that we have some basic functionality, let's add a bit of stlye to Button so we can clearly see the boundaries.
+Now that we have some basic functionality, let's add a bit of style to Button so we can clearly see the boundaries.
 In Button.html, add the following style tag at the bottom.

 ```
 <style>